Who are we: My Relationships Project

 MEET THE TEAM

-Meg has a master’s degree in Autism Education and has over 20 years of experience working with autistic children and adults through volunteer work, camps, and caregiving.
+Meg has a master’s degree in Autism Education and over 20 years of experience working with Autistic children and adults through volunteer work, camps, and caregiving.

 Riley King is a clinical Social Worker and a clinician for The Finding Place Collective, the mental health branch of MRP.
 In addition to providing clinical mental health services, Riley works in the public schools as a social worker in an elementary setting.